emanuel12324/century.js/README.md

 `<script src="http://www.synergytechhosting.com/century/century.min.js"></script>`

-and call it like so (you can also download the files in the repository and use them instead):
+or download the files in the repository and use them locally like this:

+`<script src="/path/to/folder/containing/files/js/century.min.js"></script>`

+and call it like so:

 `<script>century(parent, element);</script>`